US Made Supply

 What size fire extinguisher do I need for a semi-truck?

 A 5 lb ABC extinguisher (rated 3-A:40-B:C) is the standard for semi-trucks.
 It exceeds the DOT minimum of 5 B:C by 8x.
-Use the Buckeye 25614 with vehicle bracket for secure cab mounting.
+Use a UL-listed vehicle-bracket model for secure cab mounting.

 What is the DOT fire extinguisher requirement for hazmat vehicles?